 But I am okay now.

-First, I took time off for the festival, then for my husband’s vacation.
+First, I took time off.
 Then, I wasn’t ready to resurface.
 I saved seeds, cooked meals, did odd jobs, but I didn’t often pick up the camera.
 Many tasks were left undone, more undocumented.

 The start of the semester was approaching fast, and I felt overwhelmed by what I’d wanted to finish before then.
 The apartment was dirtier than usual, and I was falling behind on just about everything.